openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Binding Configuration

 To add a camera just press on the PLUS (+) icon when in the INBOX, then select the IpCamera binding (binding must be installed first).
-The binding will auto search for ONVIF cameras so give it a minute to search before moving onto manually adding a camera, as the auto detection will fill in some port settings for you making life easier.
+The binding will auto search for ONVIF cameras, so give it a minute to search before moving onto manually adding a camera.
+The auto detection will fill in some port settings for you making life easier.
 After the camera is added you probably need to edit the camera by pressing on the pencil icon to add your USER/PASS.

-For any urls you override, leave the `user:pass@` out of the url as the binding will handle this for you and hide your password with * so it can not be read.
+For any URLs you override, leave the `user:pass@` out of the URL as the binding will handle this for you and hide your password with * so it can not be read.
 This will also make changing your password much easier if it is only located in 1 field.

 Below is a list of the configuration parameters that can be used in textual configuration.
 If you do not specify any of these, the binding will use the default which should work in most cases.